cmohge1/lrbs-digital-scholarly-editing/day_1_plan.md

   <li><p>Lycurgus (c.
 390–324 BCE) arranges for single texts of Aeschylus, Sophocles, and Euripedes to be deposited into Athenian archives.</p></li>
   <li><p>The history of textual editing is a history of arguments about the meaning of terms such as authenticity and authority.
 It is also a record of humans grappling with the contingencies of cultural imagination, tradition, and artifacts.</p></li>
   <li><p>What is the <em>textus receptus</em>?
 When mistakes in a received (published) edition prevail: E.g., Falstaff "babbl'd o' green fields" (Shakespeare, <em>Henry V</em>); "soiled fish of the sea" (Melville, <em>White-Jacket</em>).</p></li>
   <li><p>Library of Alexandria: manuscript copying was a common practice, since all incoming ships had to declare any manuscripts in their possession.
 Any manuscripts declared would then be copied and deposited in libraries.
-Their copies were only labeled differently if they had differences.</p></li>
+Their copies were only labeled differently if they had differences.
+Sometimes the copies were returned and the originals kept in Alexandria.
+What's wrong with this story?</p></li>
   <li><p>The birth of collation as an editorial practice; and dealing with analogy versus anomaly: the Alexandrians sought to emend texts that had, in their judgment, corruptions.
 Their practice is idealistic: the best text is not based on any actual document but rather a new document that seeks to bring out the best readings from all the extant texts.</p></li>
   <li><p>Pergamum, the other civic rival to Alexandria, switched to using parchment (animal skin) after Alexandria banished papyrus exports during a trade conflict.
 Generally, the Pergamanian scholars accepted the necessity of corruption and sought to identify the "best text" based on a careful examination of all surviving witnesses.
 The "best text" would be based on an actual historical document, rather than the Alexandrian text, which was a reconstructed text.
 Texts from neither of these epochs survive, but citations of them exist in medieval scholias.</p></li>
   <li><p>Descriptive Bibliography.
 Callimachus (c.
 305–240 BCE) created the first record of Greek manuscripts, <em>Pinakes</em> (Tablets).</p></li>